 - Suited for Heavy Ad formats like Video: Video bidding is managed over a server and has no impact on web page load time.
 Additionally, all major OTT advertising is done server-to-server since there is no open-ended webpage ecosystem.

-- Scalable: Unlike browsers, there are no limits on number of ad requests sent by the ad server.
+- Scalable: Unlike browsers, there are no limits on the number of ad requests sent by the ad server.
 Publishers can add any number of demand partner as they wish and buyers get more inventory to bid on.

 - Best SPO: Server-side auction involves minimum hassle and steps for buyers to reach their desired audience.
-Since all auctions are happening on server, latency is controlled, there are no complex wrappers to navigate.
+Since all auctions are happening on the server, latency is controlled, there are no complex wrappers to navigate.

 - Future of Programmatic: A majority of leading publishers are allocating a chunk of video inventory to server-side header bidding considering the latency & scalability benefits.